ADI part two is the exam that many people dread: it’s time to retake your driving test!

-This is not just a normal test though, this is an advanced one and a very high level of skill is expected.
+This is not just a normal test though.
+Advanced driving tests demand a very high level of skill.
 You’ll have to drive using a safe, methodical system that allows you to make progress whenever possible.

-How hard is it?
+How hard is ADI part 2?

 Good quality tuition from an experienced advanced driver is essential if you want to have any chance of passing.
-You’ll need to have a

 How most people fail

 Here are the top three reasons for failing the part 2 test.

 3) Picking up a serious fault, especially by not making enough progress.

 Imagine that you’re approaching a roundabout and the left lane, which goes ahead, has five vehicles in it.
 The middle lane, which also goes ahead, is empty.
 If a learner was to choose the left hand lane then it wouldn’t be a problem.
 If you did that on a part two then you would fail for not making sufficient progress by overtaking the other vehicles.